 The principal assumption underlying the liability estimates is that the future claims development will follow a similar pattern to past claims development experience.
-This includes assumptions in respect of claim indemnity costs, claim handling costs and claims inflation for each underwriting year.
+This includes assumptions in respect of claims indemnity costs, claims handling costs and claims inflation for each underwriting year.
 For more recent years of account, 'a priori' loss ratio selections are also key assumptions in determining the reserves, which are themselves based on historical experience as well as judgements to reflect current underwriting conditions.